InformedPowerPlatform/license-assignment-accelerator/README.md

 ## Installation and Setup

+* ***Best Practice:*** While not required, it is a best practice to install these solutions into their own Power Platform environment.
+This will allow you to restrict access through Azure AD security roles and teams.
+  * **NOTE:** It is NOT recommended that you install these solutions into your (Default) environment.

 * Download the latest solution files from the [Releases](https://github.com/InformedPowerPlatform/license-assignment-accelerator/releases) page.
 For Initial install, there are 2 solution files
   * Install 1st: LicenseAssignment_x_x_x_x.zip
   * Install 2nd: LicenseAssignmentPAFlowsOnly_x_x_x_x.zip